University of Connecticut: Campus

 The UConn campus at Storrs is home to the Connecticut Repertory Theatre (CRT) run by the Department of Dramatic Arts.
 The theatre complex has three venues, the 486-seat Harriet S. Jorgensen Theatre, the 241-seat Nafe Katter Theatre, and the 116-seat Studio Theatre.
 CRT is a member of the Theatre Communications Group, the national service organization for the professional theatre.
 The Storrs campus also houses the J. Louis von der Mehden Recital Hall, the William Benton Museum of Art, and the Ballard Institute and Museum of Puppetry.

+In the 1960s, drama students from UConn participated in Theatre on Tour, which was an initiative to bring dramatic performances to "bring live drama to grass-roots theatre fans" across New England.
+They performed Lady Windemere's Fan, for instance, at Hotchkiss School in 1968.

 UConn is the only institution in the United States that offers a master's degree in puppetry.

-Among the research facilities on campus is the George Safford Torrey Life Sciences Building, one of the primary sites of biology research and education at UConn.
-Built in 1961, in 1980 the building was named in honor of Torrey, former head of the university's botany department.
-Torrey, who came to Connecticut Agricultural College in the fall of 1915 to teach botany, became head of the Department of Botany in 1929 and served in that role until 1953.
-A collection of his papers, including notebooks, correspondence, memoranda, administrative records, reports, photographs, and various types of slides and filmstrips are housed in the Archives & Special Collections at the Thomas J. Dodd Research Center.
+Among the research facilities on campus is the George Safford Torrey Life Sciences Building.
+Built in 1961, in 1980 the building was named in honor of the former head of the botany department.
 The Torrey Life Sciences Building houses offices for the Department of Ecology and Evolutionary Biology, the Department of Physiology and Neurobiology, the Department of Molecular and Cell Biology, and Biology Central Services.